jrosen48/utk-homepage/content/post/2022-11-14-data-science-in-education-using-r-is-updated/index.md

 My co-author Isabella has been the one who made the book work technically since the start.
 A shout out is due to Isabella for re-rendering the book.

 As of today, the book has been viewed more than 120,000 times by more than 32,000 people.
-In the last month alone, it has been accessed by 863 people.
+In the last month alone, it has been accessed by 863 people; around 30 people per day.
 I'm proud of how my co-authors and I shared this book in the open.
 It remains the product I am most proud of through the present day.